Zahab163/Zahab163/README.md

 - Prompt engineering
 - Joblib for saving models
 - API integration experiments and automation ideas
 - Predictive dataset calculations using all the above techniques
-- - Computer vision projects using YOLOv8, ResNet, and OpenCV
+- Computer vision projects using YOLOv8, ResNet, and OpenCV
 - Image processing fundamentals: filtering, transformations, and analysis workflows
-- Model deployment experiments on Streamlit, (In Future Google Cloud, and edge devices (Raspberry Pi, Jetson Nano))
+- Model deployment experiments on Streamlit (future expansion planned)
 - Reproducible dataset preparation and annotation conversion for training pipelines

-I continuously update this space as I complete new modules and develop skills in AI, data handling, and Python logic.

 ---

 ## 🚀 Featured Projects